SEA urges Centre to not extend ban on export of de-oiled ricebran

-The Solvent Extractors’ Association of India (SEA) has asked the Indian Government to not extend the ban on export of de-oiled ricebran beyond March 31.
+The Solvent Extractors’ Association of India (SEA) has asked the Indian Government to not extend the ban on the export of de-oiled rice bran beyond March 31.

 In a letter to Piyush Goyal, Union Minister of Commerce and Industry, Consumer Affairs, Food and Public Distribution; and Parshottam Rupala, Union Minister of Fisheries, Animal Husbandry and Dairying; the President of SEA, Ajay Jhunjhunwala, said the total export of de-oiled rice bran constitutes only around 6 per cent of the production.
 The restriction has adversely affected processors and exporters along with paddy farmers, hindering them from realising better returns on their produce, he said.